Lovely Refinement Primary

 Loneliness has this sneaky way of making you forget all your positive qualities.

-When I'm having a rough day, I try to treat myself with the same kindness I'd show my best friend [11].
+When I'm having a rough day, I try to treat myself with the same kindness I'd show my best friend.
 It sounds simple, but most of us are way harder on ourselves than we'd ever be on someone we care about.

-If you're struggling to remember your strengths, think about challenges you've gotten through before [12].
+If you're struggling to remember your strengths, think about challenges you've gotten through before.
 Or ask people who know you well to remind you of times you showed up for others or overcame something difficult.

 “Your solitude will be a support and a home for you.”

-Friedrich Nietzsche, German philosopher and cultural critic
+— Friedrich Nietzsche, German philosopher and cultural critic

-Here's something I had to learn the hard way: being alone doesn't automatically mean feeling lonely.
+Being alone doesn't automatically mean feeling lonely.

 The truth is, solitude can become one of your greatest sources of happiness and peace.
 It just takes a little practice to get there.